-A similar analysis of the real symmetric case shows that the results of Theorem 3.2 and Theorem 4.4 are compatible with Sun's solution for the case $\ell = 1$ , and due to the freedom in the choice of v and w, gives a more flexible description of the set of real symmetric matrices mapping x to b.
+A similar analysis of the real symmetric case shows that the results of Corollary 3.3 and Theorem 4.4 are compatible with Sun's solution for the case $\ell = 1$, and due to the freedom in the choice of v and w, gives a more flexible description of the set of real symmetric matrices mapping x to b.

 5. Structured mappings with extremal properties.
-In Theorem 4.4 we introduced the notation for the sets of all structured solutions to the mapping problem.
-We now show how to find matrices in $\mathcal{J}$ or $\mathcal{L}$ with the extremal properties of minimal rank, minimal Frobenius norm, or minimal 2-norm and investigate their uniqueness.
+Let \mathcal{J} and \mathcal{L} be the sets of all structured solutions to the mapping problem as in (3.1).
+We now show how to find matrices in \mathcal{J} or \mathcal{L} with the extremal properties of minimal rank, minimal Frobenius norm, or minimal 2-norm, and investigate their uniqueness.